Ygor-J/sql-guard/README.md

 # SQL Data Validator

 A simple package for validating data using SQL.
-Only support for GoogleSQL at the moment.
+Only support for GoogleSQL and DuckDB (PostgreSQL compatible) at the moment.

 ## Problem to be Solved